Know Before You Go

 Please review the information on this page before your visit as conditions may change.
-The Science Center follows COVID-19 best practices to keep everyone safe.
+The Science Center follows CDC recommendations to keep everyone safe.

 Before Your Visit

 - Trail capacity is limited.
 Morning sessions tend to be busier than afternoon admission blocks (after 12:30 p.m.)
 We encourage all visitors, including members, to plan ahead and make ticket reservations online for a specific date and time.
 Members must show their membership card upon arrival.